 Clearasil Has No Plans to Pull Advertising on ‘Skins’ (Exclusive)

-The zit cream buys advertising time in blocks and MTV can slot ads wherever they have free time.
+But a Clearasil spokesperson tells THR exclusively: "Clearasil buys advertising time in blocks and the networks slot our ads wherever they have free time."

 On Monday's episode, Clearasil also was incorporated into the show: "Piss a piece of toilet paper and rub it on your face," a character said.